Building 20: Structure

-The building was hurriedly constructed in 1943 as part of the emergency war research effort; however, it continued to be used until shortly before its demolition in 1998, making it one of the longest-surviving World War II temporary structures on campus.
+The building continued to be used until shortly before its demolition in 1998, making it one of the longest-surviving World War II temporary structures on campus.
 The building had the overall shape of an extended mirror-reversed "F", with multiple parallel "wings" connected to a longer spine which paralleled Vassar Street.
 The spine of the "F" (wing B) was slightly skewed compared to the projecting wings, because of the gradual divergence of Vassar Street compared to Memorial Drive, which runs parallel to the Charles River Basin.

 The three-floor structure was framed with large wooden posts and beams, supporting massive floor planks which creaked and groaned underfoot.
 The structure was extremely sturdy, but it complained continually under its burden of heavy equipment and material.
 The ground level floor was concrete slab.
 Over time, the interior walls became a hodgepodge of Transite, Masonite, and gypsum wallboard as various occupants grew, shrank, or repurposed their spaces.

 The roof was flat, covered in tar paper and gravel, and emitted radiant heat into the top floor whenever the sun shone.
 The outer sheathing consisted of asbestos-cement shingles painted a dirty white in a vain attempt to reduce solar heat load.
 The windows were leaky, rattling wooden sash, and bristled with numerous large window-mounted air conditioners, since the interior spaces would otherwise become unbearably hot during warm weather.